New this week: 'The Offer,' Kehlani, 'I Love That for You'

 MUSIC

-— Future has a new album coming out Friday but hasn’t disclosed its name yet.
+— Future has a new album coming out Friday, the 16-track “I Never Liked You.
 It’s a follow-up to 2020’s “High Off Life,” and will feature Kanye West, Babyface Ray, Drake and Gunna.
 Future dropped a video for his newest song “Worst Day” and the artist — just named Best Rapper Alive by GQ magazine — has been busy, appearing on Moneybagg Yo’s single “Hard for the Next,” as well as Drake’s “Certified Lover Boy” cut “Way 2 Sexy.”
 Future also executive produced West’s latest album “Donda 2,” providing vocals on that project’s “Keep It Burning.”

 — Kehlani’s third album — “blue water road” — drops Friday and it sounds as comfortable and sultry as the singer looks on the album’s cover, photographed on an empty beach with her hair flowing.
 Highlights include first single “altar,” the sexy duet “more than I should” with Jessie Reyez and “up at night” with Justin Bieber.
 (The two worked together on “Get Me” on Bieber’s 2020 album ”Changes.”)
 The new album showcases Kehlani’s effortless ability to move from pop, R&B, rap, trance and dance.
 “To me, the album is like a glass house.
 It’s light, transparent, and the sun is shining right through it,” she says in a statement.